ericeidi/ericeidi/README.md

 ## I'm a full-stack Developer!

-- 🎓 I'm studying Mobile Solutions Development at Conestoga College.
+- 🎓 Post-grad in Mobile Solutions Development at Conestoga College.
 - 🎡 I’m currently working at Neex Brasil.